 The hip joint is a ball and socket synovial joint that consists of the articulation between the head of the femur and the acetabulum of the pelvis.
 The joint is a diarthrodial joint with its inherent stability dictated primarily by its osseous components/articulations.
 The primary function of the hip joint is to provide dynamic support the weight of the body/trunk while facilitating force and load transmission from the axial skeleton to the lower extremities, allowing for ambulatory and mobility functions.

-At its most basic, the hip joint serves as a connection of the lower extremity with the axial skeleton.
-It allows for movement in three major axes, all of which are perpendicular to one another.
+The hip joint serves as a connection of the lower extremity with the axial skeleton.
+The hip joint allows for movement in three major axes, all of which are perpendicular to one another.
 The center of the entire axis is located at the femoral head.
-The transverse axis, or left right, allows for flexion and extension.
+The transverse axis permits flexion and extension movement.
 The longitudinal axis, or vertically along the thigh, allows for internal and external rotation.
-The sagittal axis, or forward to backward allows for abduction and adduction.
+The sagittal axis, or forward to backward allows for abduction and adduction moments.

 By 4-6 weeks gestational age, the hip joint begins to develop from the mesoderm.
 By seven weeks gestational age, a cleft forms in the precartilage cells which are programmed to form the femoral head and acetabulum.
 By 11 weeks gestational age, the hip joint is formed for the most part.
 The acetabular cartilage completely encircles the femoral head.